 Edward Bass (1672-1750) and John Bass (1673-1732) Move to North Carolina

 The offspring of Edward Bass’ brother John Bass (1673-1732) are also found in the Granville community, but they are not as numerous as Edward’s offspring.
 John Bass was first married to Love Harris.
 A record of their marriage still exists:

 As researcher Lars Adams points out, despite John Bass and Love Harris both being residents of Nansemond County, VA (formerly Upper Norfolk County) they married in North Carolina.
-John Bass who was Indian and Love Harris who was white were a couple during time period where Virginia passed strict laws forbidding interracial marriages.
+John Bass who was Indian and Love Harris who was probably white were a couple during a time period where Virginia passed strict laws forbidding interracial marriages.
 So they may have married in North Carolina where the laws against interracial marriages were not as strictly enforced.